islavathgowtham/islavathgowtham/README.md

 # 👋 Hi, I'm Gowtham Islavath

 ## 📌 About Me

-Hey there!
-I'm Gowtham, an AI & Data Science student passionate about building intelligent systems and solving real-world problems using data.
-I enjoy working on Machine Learning, Data Analytics, SQL, and Power BI projects while continuously exploring new technologies in AI and automation.
+Highly motivated Artificial Intelligence and Data Science graduate with strong skills in Python, SQL, Data Structures and Algorithms, Machine Learning, Data Analysis, Power BI, and Data Visualization, eager to contribute to innovative projects and continuously learn through industry opportunities.

 This GitHub profile showcases my projects, technical skills, and learning journey in the world of Data Science and Artificial Intelligence.